Mehboudi/Incompatibility_under_pure_loss/README.md

 ## How to run the codes

-These codes are written in MATLAB.
+Note: These codes are written in MATLAB.